-Towards the end of the FMP (2004-2013) a review of current silvicultural practice was undertaken (Burrows et al. 2011) and a series of recommendations were made for changes.
+Towards the end of the previous FMP (2004-2013), a review of silvicultural practice was undertaken (Burrows et al. 2011) and a series of recommendations were made for changes to silviculture.
 The primary recommendation was to implement forest management to achieve a better water balance in a drying climate.
 Concern was raised over the impacts of human induced climate change, particularly decreased water availability and its effect on forest health and the health of associated ecosystems, especially aquatic ecosystems.
-This has been addressed within the current guidelines in Guiding principle 10 - Promote ecosystem health and vitality through silvicultural management.
-The purpose of Guiding principle 10 is to apply silvicultural management to protect threatened ecological values potentially at risk because of human induced climate change.
-The review recommended the practice of mechanical scarification and scalping be minimised and care taken to preserve the diversity of understorey.
-These recommendations are incorporated in strategies 64, 65 and 87 and Guiding principle <math>5 - Compositional diversity will be maintained in silviculturally managed forest.
+This has been addressed within the current guidelines in Guiding principle 10 - Promote ecosystem health and vitality through silvicultural management, and Guiding principle 13 - Silvicultural treatment of native forest may be used to maintain or enhance the flow of water to surface and ground water reserves.
+The purpose of Guiding principle 10 is to apply silvicultural management to protect ecological values where potentially at risk because of the effects of human induced climate change.
+The purpose of Guiding principle 13 is to increase the flow of water to groundwater and surface reservoirs, which will enhance aquatic ecosystems but also potentially be available for consumptive purposes.